Support for End Users of the UK federation

 Read the registering entities information for details of installing and configuring Identity Provider and Service Provider software.

-The first thing to look at is whether the problem is general or specific.
+Then look at whether the problem is general or specific.
 Is it an interoperability problem with one other entity, or is it with several?

 If it's with one entity only: